Beatrice-254/alx-pre_course/0x01-git/README.md

-“this is really cool amm learning how to query”
+“this is really cool am learning how to query”